Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Related Work

 Several metrics and methods were proposed to assess the quality of the calibration.
 Reliability diagrams plot the observed relative frequency of predicted scores against their values.
-They, therefore, enable to quickly assess whether the event happens with a relative frequency consistent with the forecasted value \cite{brocker2007increasing}.
-On the other hand, validity plots aim to convey the bin frequencies for every bin and therefore provide valuable information regarding miscalibration bounds \cite{gupta2021distribution}.
-Among the metrics, we find the binary ECE, which measures the average gap across all bins in a reliability diagram, weighted by the number of instances in each bin, considering the labeled samples of a test set.
+They, therefore, enable to quickly assess whether the event happens with a relative frequency consistent with the forecasted value \citep{brocker2007increasing}.
+On the other hand, validity plots aim to convey the bin frequencies for every bin and therefore provide valuable information regarding miscalibration bounds \citep{gupta2021distribution}.
+Among the metrics, the binary ECE measures the average gap across all bins in a reliability diagram, weighted by the number of instances in each bin, considering the labeled samples of a test set.
 In the same line, the binary Maximum Calibration Error computes the maximum gap across all bins in a reliability diagram.
-Finally, the Confidence Estimated Calibration Error measures the average difference between accuracy and average confidence across all bins in a confidence reliability diagram, weighted by the number of instances per bin.
-While the ECE metric is widely accepted, research has shown is subject to shortcomings (e.g., using fixed calibration ranges some bins contain most of the data, losing sharpness), and there is agreement that how to measure the probabilistic calibration remains a challenge \cite{nixon2019measuring}.
+The Confidence Estimated Calibration Error measures the average difference between accuracy and average confidence across all bins in a confidence reliability diagram, weighted by the number of instances per bin.
+A different approach is followed by the Brier score, which measures the mean squared difference between the predicted probability and the actual outcome.
+While the ECE metric is widely accepted, research has shown is subject to shortcomings \citep{nixon2019measuring,posocco2021estimating}.
+One of such shortcomings is that when using fixed calibration ranges, some bins contain most of the data, resulting in the metric's decreased sharpness.
+Furthermore, ECE is measured across non-empty bins, failing to account for the overall distribution of positives across the mean predicted probabilities.
+Measuring probabilistic calibration remains a challenge \citep{nixon2019measuring}.